DragonOfShuu/ducklingscript-docs/docs/quackinter/usage.md

     print("There was an error while running the code.")
 ```

 The code above shows how you would use the interpreter in its simplicity.
-Most other kinds of documentation can be found within class docs.
+Most other kinds of documentation can be found within class documentation.